 September 22nd is Dear Diary Day.
 We don’t know the origins of this holiday, and we don’t care.
 We honor it (and the cravings log) just the same!

-That doesn’t mean Workit staff scribbles in diaries morning and night.
+That doesn’t mean Workit staff scribble in diaries morning and night.
 Nope, it means many of us tracked (or still track) our cravings to help kick addictions.

 Why?
 Here are some reasons tracking your cravings can help kick addictions:

 1. It’s free.

 Addiction treatment is expensive, if you haven’t heard.
-Making note of when you’re itching for a fixing?
+But making note of when you’re itching for a fixing?
 That doesn’t cost a thing.

 2. Science says logging your cravings is a good thing.